 If an employee is committing time fraud, for example, faking timesheets to bill more overtime, then their actions are absolutely illegal.
 Long breaks, using your smartphone, and other ways to shirk are generally not illegal.
 However, there is case law supporting claims by employers who try to get payments reimbursed.

-Unless there is a fraud component, time law is not illegal in Canada.
-However, Canadian businesses have been successful in suing former employees for time theft to be reimbursed for wages.
-Time fraud, however, is a form of payroll fraud and can leave an employee criminally liable.
+Unless there is a fraud component, time theft is not illegal in the United States.
+That said, American businesses have successfully sued former employees to recover wages.
+Time fraud – such as falsifying timesheets or payroll records – is a form of payroll fraud and can leave an employee criminally liable.

 Can you go to jail for time theft in Canada?